yveshema/yveshema.github.io/_posts/2020-01-10-docker-setup-for-react-application.md

 ---
 Containerized application development has become an industry standard over the past couple of years.
 One of the many motivations for adopting a container based workflow is that container tools such as docker let you encapsulate the application execution environment which is guaranteed to be the same for both development and production.

 In this post I want to present a simple docker setup for a React application.
-I will be building the application from the [official Node.js docker image](https://hub.docker.com/_/node).
+I will be building the application from the [official Node.js docker image](https://hub.docker.com/_/node "reference").
 This is not a post about docker, so I will not expand on what it is or how to use it.
-For this purpose, there are many excellent resources, including the [official Docker Guides](https://docs.docker.com/get-started/).
+For this purpose, there are many excellent resources, including the [official Docker Guides](https://docs.docker.com/get-started/ "reference").

 Many tutorials on how to containerize a React application assume Node.js being installed on the system, which is perfectly fine.
 In most cases this approach makes the most sense.
 However, I think it is important to point out that docker being a container solution requires no such prerequisite to deliver the functionality you want.
-Also, there may be situations where, for one reason or another you are unable to setup a Node.js development environment on the system you are working on, but have access to docker.
+Also, there may be situations where, for one reason or another you are unable to set up a Node.js development environment on the system you are working on, but have access to docker.
 Whatever the case may be, suffice it to say that it is possible to encapsulate everything you need to have your React app up and running with docker all by itself.

 ### The <code>Dockerfile</code>
 The Dockerfile itself is simple.
 All it does is to pull in the Node.js image, sets up the working directory before finally launching the app.